Most people I know set a fairly low bar in terms of their expectations for their work experience.

 - Work effectively and respectfully with colleagues and reports?

-- Get shared reality and on the same page about what matters?
+- Get onto the same page about what matters?

 - Speak up candidly?

-- Resolve differences—without escalating or stepping back/giving up?
+- Resolve differences without escalating or giving up?

-And here’s the rub.
-What I tell these managers consistently is this: Want to manage more effectively with more ease and joy and get your staff to make changes?
-The first, crucial step is this: learn how to better manage yourself.
-(By the way, this is core to NVC practice.
-NVC is about ultimate responsibility.
+If so, the first, crucial step is this: learn how to better manage yourself.
+(By the way, this is core to the practice of Nonviolent Communication (NVC), which is about ultimate responsibility.
 Response-ability about what we’re seeing or hearing, what our feeling/somatic response is, what matters to us on a core level—our needs—and what requests can we make to support connection, clarity, collaboration and movement?
 It’s all about our experience, and what changes we can make.)

 Here are some of the questions I explore with managers: